henningpeters/html5strip/README.md

 ### Limitations

 html5strip is not aware of any tag semantics, it only looks at whether a tag contains text or not.
-Hence, images, forms, SVGs, scripts and many other elements that might contain some content, but no text, might be stripped.
+Hence, images, forms, SVGs, scripts and many other elements that might carry some content, but no text, might be stripped.